 Updated on: Changes made / notes: 27/01/2023 Staffing changes, addition of further interventions, up to date guidance, attachment and trauma information added.

-Meet our Wellbeing Team
+25/02/2025 Removal of the Wellbeing Team due to this being replaced with our newer Supervision Model offer for staff.
+Please see point 15.0.